DavidHartman-Personal/PlantUML-Reference/Activity/activity.md

 Changing and saving version within HackMD site.

+9/9 12:41 - Did an "Import from github" from the HackMD home notes page.
+Select github repo, folder and file.

 Old [syntax for activity diagram](activity-diagram-legacy) had several limitations and drawbacks (for example, it's difficult to maintain).